Joint James Webb Space Telescope (JWST)-NASA Keck Proposals

 need to require simultaneous JWST and Keck observations.

-be completed in July 2025.
-Some information on the joint program is given below; read the
+Some information on the joint program is given below; see

 for complete information.